Need to buy a travel breast pump? Then you’re certainly in the right place because this detailed guide features only the best breast pumps for travel!

 Medela Pump In Style Advanced is an excellent breast pump.
 It’s one of the best breast pumps you can buy, and it happens to be available in a portable version, which includes a tote for pumping on the go, as well as a smaller bag for bottle storage.

 It’s a double electric pump with adjustable suction levels and a 2-Phase Expression technology which is very efficient at extracting milk.
-The breast pump also has a battery pack, and it can work on 8 AA batteries, which are not included in the purchase.
+The breast pump also has a battery pack, or it can function with 8 AA batteries, which are not included in the purchase.

-It’s unclear how many uses you can get from the batteries, but at least you know you have the option should you need to use the breast pump without access to a power outlet.
+It’s unclear how long the batteries last, but at least you know you have the option should you need to use the breast pump without access to a power outlet.
 Also, it’s great that this Medela breast pump comes with a carry tote.
-The tote is big enough that you can use it instead of a different bag, and it’s got a dedicated spot for every part of the device, so you can pump discreetly.
+It’s big enough to use instead of a separate bag, and it’s got a dedicated spot for every part of the device, so you can pump discreetly.

 The Medela pump comes with two 24mm flanges and you can’t really choose a different size, especially if you want to get this travel set.
 It’s worth noting that Medela does manufacture bigger (and smaller) flanges, and you can purchase them separately if the included ones aren’t a good fit.